-Established in 1935 by the Oregon Legislature, the Museum of Natural and Cultural History is the state’s official repository for publicly owned anthropological and paleontological collections and home to hundreds of thousands of cultural objects, fossils and biological specimens.
-The museum is an engine of scientific research and education, serving the academic community, Native American tribes, students of all ages, visitors to Oregon and Lane County, and Oregonians around the state.
+Established by the 1935 Oregon Legislature, the Museum of Natural and Cultural History is the state’s official repository for publicly owned anthropological and paleontological collections and is home to hundreds of thousands of cultural objects, fossils and biological specimens.
+It is an engine of scientific research and education, serving University of Oregon students and faculty, Native American tribes, the K-12 community, all Oregonians and visitors to the state.

-In addition to these permanent offerings, visitors to the museum enjoy a diverse program of rotating exhibits spanning the arts, cultural history and scientific research.
+In addition to these permanent offerings, visitors to the museum enjoy a diverse program of rotating exhibits emphasizing social justice and environmental stewardship.

 Jon Erlandson, Director